Systems Change Learning – WG

 Lisa Hehnke

-As someone who partners with organizations, businesses, communities, and changemakers to co-create a more humane, equitable, and sustainable world, joining Catalyst 2030 offers the opportunity to connect and collaborate with like-minded people and organizations who also work towards building brighter futures for all.
-I mainly hope to add value to the movement by joining existing collaborations as well as initiating and (co-)leading future collaborations or working groups.
+As someone who partners with organizations, businesses, communities, and changemakers to co-create a more humane, equitable, and sustainable world, contributing to Catalyst 2030 offers the opportunity to connect and collaborate with like-minded people and organizations who also work towards building better futures for all.